min2ha/ukwa-site/content/target/12254/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# The Long, Long Trail - The British Army in the Great War of 1914-1918

 Website about the soldiers, units, regiments and battles of the British Army of the First World War, and how to research and understand them.